khrapkodaniel/Rep-Counter/README.md

 # RepCounter
-Tracks reps and the duration of one's workout.
+Tracks reps and the duration of one's workout